pyrddlgym-project/pyRDDLGym/docs/jax.rst

 From the Command Line
 ^^^^^^^^^^^^^^^^^^^

-The command line app runs the automated tuning on the most important hyper-parameters:
+The command line app runs the automated tuning on several key hyper-parameters:

 .. code-block:: shell